Dr. Gordana Milavić MD., F.R.C.Psych. – ACAMH Chair

 Kathy is Professor of Educational Psychology and Honorary Research Fellow at the University of Oxford.
 She has carried out many large scale studies on the effects of Early Childhood Education and Care on children’s development.
 She also studies ways to help parents to support the development of their children.
 She has published 7 books and more than 200 papers, most on early childhood, early literacy, interventions and ways to support families.
 A dominant theme throughout her work has been the impact of education and care not only on ‘academic knowledge’ but on children’s behaviour, self-regulation, and disposition to learn.
 A related theme in her research is the impact of early intervention on combating social disadvantage in both high and low income countries.
 Kathy has been specialist advisor to Select Committees in the House of Commons and also the House of Lords.

-Edmund Sonuga-Barke is currently Professor of Developmental Psychology, Psychiatry and Neuroscience working in the Department of Child and Adolescent Psychiatry at the Institute of Psychology, Psychiatry and Neuroscience, King’s College London.
-He also holds Visiting Chairs at Ghent University, Aarhus University and the University of Sussex.
-He is Editor in Chief of the Journal of Child Psychology and Psychiatry.
-His work integrates Developmental Psychopathology and Neuroscience perspectives to employing basic developmental science approaches to study the pathogenesis of neuro-developmental and mental health conditions; their underlying genetic and environmental risks, mediating brain mechanisms and developmental outcomes.
-He has a particular interest in ADHD and related disorders.
-In 2016, Prof Sonuga-Barke was elected a Fellow of the Academy of Medical Sciences.
+Edmund Sonuga-Barke is currently Professor of Developmental Psychology, Psychiatry and Neuroscience working in the School of Psychiatry at the Institute of Psychology, Psychiatry and Neuroscience, King’s College London.
+He is an Honorary Skou Professor at Aarhus University, Denmark.
+He is Editor-in-Chief of the Journal of Child Psychology and Psychiatry.
+His work integrates Developmental Psychopathology and Neuroscience perspectives employing basic developmental science approaches to study the pathogenesis of neuro-developmental and mental health conditions; their underlying genetic and environmental risks, mediating brain mechanisms and developmental outcomes.
+Motivated by his own childhood experience of growing up with learning difficulties he has a particular interest in ADHD and related disorders.
+In 2016, Prof Sonuga-Barke was elected a Fellow of the Academy of Medical Sciences and 2018 a Fellow of the British Academy.

 Dr. Ougrin graduated from a medical school in Ukraine in 1998 and came to England to undertake his post-graduate training.
 He completed his higher training in child and adolescent psychiatry at Guy’s and Maudsley and is currently a consultant Child and Adolescent Psychiatrist leading Supported Discharge Service at South London and Maudsley NHS Foundation Trust.
 Dr Ougrin is also a clinical senior lecturer at the Institute of Psychiatry, Psychology and Neuroscience.
 He leads a programme of information exchange between the UK and Ukraine.
 His main professional interests include prevention of Borderline Personality Disorder and effective interventions for self-harm.
 He is the author of Therapeutic Assessment, a novel model of assessment for young people with self-harm.
 He is the chief investigator of a randomised controlled trial of Supported Discharge Service versus Treatment as Usual in adolescents admitted for in-patient care and a principal investigator of a randomised controlled trial comparing intensive mental health intervention versus usual social care in Looked After Children.
 He also works on developing a modular psychotherapeutic intervention for self-harm and on understanding the pathophysiology of self-harm in young people.